-Based on the RSS 2.0 specification, there are three pre-defined elements at the item level - title, link, and description.
+Based on the RSS 2.0 specification, there are 3 predefined elements at the item level: title, link, and description.
 Although these elements are optional in the RSS 2.0 standard, product data feeds require them.

 Google Merchant Center namespace declaration

-The following namespace declaration is required in order to use attributes defined only in the Google Merchant Center namespace.
+The following namespace declaration is required to use attributes defined only in the Google Merchant Center namespace.